niklasnilsson87/1dv610_lab2/README.md

 I assume that you know a little bit of how php projects work.

-if you want to setup your own project you need to configure the LocalSettings.php and ProductionSettings.php
+If you want to setup your own project you need to configure the LocalSettings.php and ProductionSettings.php

 ### LocalSettings.php